hpiwowar/citation11k/analysis/stats_knit_.md

 "Sharing information facilitates science.
 Publicly sharing detailed research data–sample attributes, clinical factors, patient outcomes, DNA sequences, raw mRNA microarray measurements–with other researchers allows these valuable resources to contribute far beyond their original analysis[1].
 In addition to being used to confirm original results, raw data can be used to explore related or new hypotheses, particularly when combined with other publicly available data sets.
 Real data is indispensable when investigating and developing study methods, analysis techniques, and software implementations.
 The larger scientific community also benefits: sharing data encourages multiple perspectives, helps to identify errors, discourages fraud, is useful for training new researchers, and increases efficient use of funding and patient population resources by avoiding duplicate data collection."
 [Piwowar, Sharing]

-When research data is made publicly available, is there a demonstrable benefit to scientific progress and the study investigators?
+Making research data publicly available also has costs.
+Data archives must be created and maintained.
+Data must be documented, formatted, and uploaded.
+Data-collecting investigators may be asked to answer questions when others try to use their data.

-Citations are often used as a proxy for the scientific contribution of a paper.
-Citations are also used in research funding and promotion decisions; Boosting citation rate is thus is a potentially important motivator for publication authors.
-Scientists report that an increase in citations is an important motivator for sharing their data [Tenopir].
+Scientists report that receiving more citations would be an important motivator for publicly archiving their data [Tenopir].

-Previous studies, across several disciplines, have explored the relationship between the citation rate of a publication and whether its data was made publicly available[list].
-However, these studies were relatively small (confirm true for all of them) and did not include key covariates that may have conflated estimates of citation boost.
-Number of authors, author experience, author institution, open access status, and subject area have been shown to predict citation rate (cite) and may also be correlated with the public availability of datasets.
+Several studies across several disciplines have found an association between data availability and number of citations recieved by a publication [list].
+This evidence has been included in several new policies that encourage and require data archiving [cite citations?].
+It is important, therefore, to continue to strive for an accurate estimate of possible citation benefit.

-Here, we report an analysis based on a large cohort of relatively homogenious studies.
-The size our cohort has facilitated controlling for many more variables than previous studies, allowing us to make further progress in isolating the citation rate relationship with data archiving itself.
+The present study hopes to improve previous estimates in several ways.
+First, the present study is large enough to inluce many key covariates that may have conflated estimates of citation boost in previous, smaller studies:  Number of authors, author publication experience,  institution, open access availability, and subject area.
+Second, the current analysis estimates how citation boost levels may change over time.
+Third, the current analysis includes evidence on the nubmer of citations that may be due to data reuse.

-Clinical microarray data provides a useful environment for the investigation: despite being valuable for reuse valuable for reuse [butte] and well-supported by data sharing standards and infrastructure [], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar]
+Clinical microarray data provides a useful environment for the investigation: despite being valuable for reuse [butte] and well-supported by data sharing standards and infrastructure [], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar].

 ## Methods